FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 ## Evaluation

-To compare Spotlight's [ImplicitSequenceModel] with an LSTM to an mLSTM user representation, the [mlstm4reco][Github repo] repository provides an `run.py` script in the `experiments` folder which takes several command line options.
+To compare Spotlight's [ImplicitSequenceModel] with an LSTM to an mLSTM user representation, the [mlstm4reco][Github repo] repository provides a `run.py` script in the `experiments` folder which takes several command line options.
 Some might argue that this is a bit of over-engineering for a one time evaluation.
 But for me it's just one aspect of proper and reproducible research since it avoids errors and you can also easily log which parameters were used to generate the results.
 I also used [PyScaffold] to set up proper Python package scaffold within seconds.
-This allows me to properly install the `mlstm4reco` package and import its functionality wherever I want without messing around with the PYTHONPATH environment variable which one should never do anyway.
+This allows me to properly install the `mlstm4reco` package and import its functionality from wherever I want without messing around with the PYTHONPATH environment variable which one should never do anyway.

 For the evaluation matrix below I ran each experiment 200 times to give [HyperOpt] enough chances to find good hyperparameters for the number of epochs (`n_iter`), number of embeddings (`embedding_dim`), l2-regularisation (`l2`),